 11. Develop A Vendor Scorecard

-A vendor scorecard is a great way to get a holistic view of vendor performance.
+A vendor scorecard is a great way to get a holistic view of vendor performance and a comparison to all other vendors.
 Your scorecard should be updated through a periodic formal evaluation and assessment of the financial and service impacts vendors have on your business.
 A great time to review performance is alongside an order placement.
 Leverage the purchase order to gain new commitments from a vendor.